linda-seiter/CMSC115_2258/unit2_lab/README.md

 # CMSC 115 Unit 2 Lab

 TODO: Adjust debugging screenshots once IDE decision has been made.
+TODO: Remove Math.pow task if using Zybooks (Math methods not in chapter 2)

 ## Learning Objectives